The Oldest Maine Coon Cat

 - Sick Prey

 If you are worried your Maine Coon is not getting enough enrichment, you should get your cat fully vaccinated and take it outside on a leash and harness.
+That way, your Maine Coon can experience the outdoors in a safe, supervised manner.

 You might also want to consider building a catio or getting a dog kennel in your backyard so your Maine Coon does not feel cooped up inside.

-However, there are a few things you can look for on your own to get a better idea of your Maine Coon’s age:
+There are a few things you can look for on your own to get a better idea of your Maine Coon’s age:

 1. Teeth